 A polypectomy usually takes about 30 to 60 minutes to complete.
 Prior to the polypectomy procedure, the patient will be asked to clean out their system with an enema, a laxative or a liquid diet to ensure the surgeon has a clear view of the intestines.

 The physicians at Tampa General Hospital’s Endoscopy Center provide the latest advances in polyp removal, colon cancer screening and other gastrointestinal procedures.
-The expertise of our surgeons, combined with the personalized care our staff of medical professionals provides, has helped TGH earn a spot on U.S. News & World Report’s list of America’s Best Hospitals in Gastroenterology & GI Surgery for 2017-18.
+The expertise of our surgeons, combined with the personalized care our staff of medical professionals provides, has helped TGH earn recognition as one of America’s Best Hospitals in Gastroenterology & GI Surgery (earning the #24 spot on the list) as well as Best Florida Hospital for Gastroenterology & GI Surgery by U.S. News & World Report for 2020-2021.

 If you would like to consult with a TGH gastroenterologist regarding a gastrointestinal issue, or if screening procedures have indicated you may need a polypectomy, please call 1-800-822-3627 or use our online Physician Finder.